 Research shows that the ideal amount of sleep needed each night can vary from person to person due to genetics and other reasons, and it is important to tailor sleep duration recommendations to each individual case.

-The National Institutes of Health (NIH) and the American Heart Association (AHA) warn that lack of sleep can increase the risk of heart attacks, strokes, and other diseases.
-Researchers, scientists, psychologists, and sleep experts all advise that the best way to go to bed is to relax, and absolutely do not stress for any reason.
+The National Institutes of Health (NIH) and the American Heart Association (AHA) warn that lack of sleep can increase the risk of heart attack, stroke, and many other diseases.
+Researchers, scientists, psychologists, and sleep experts all advise that the best way to go to bed is to relax, absolutely do not stress for any reason.

 Stressing about getting enough sleep can reduce the quality and duration of your sleep.

-Dr. Shelby Harris, clinical associate professor of neurology and psychology at Albert Einstein College of Medicine, said sleep patterns and habits are also important.
-However, she stressed that if you can't get enough sleep, don't be so rigid that you become too stressed that it affects other activities.
+Sleep patterns and habits are also important, says Shelby Harris, PhD, clinical associate professor of neurology and psychology at Albert Einstein College of Medicine.
+However, she stresses that if you can’t get enough sleep, don’t let stress get the best of you.

 Dr. Harris also notes that it's important to remember that before the invention of drugs and technology, people were able to sleep well.